idebtor/nowic/02UsingMintty.md

   - Click the shortcut and you will see a console.
 Execute the following commands at the console.
     - ls
     - pwd
   - Now when we open a new console, we want to make it start at the folder we often use and do something more.
-This can be done using __.bash_profile__.
+This can be done using `.bash_profile`
   - Go to the `c:/msys64/home/user/` and start Atom editor.
     - cd c:/msys64/home/user
     - Atom .bash_profile
-  - Add the following contents at the end of .bash_profile
+  - Add the following contents at the end of `.bash_profile`
 ```
 alias ls='ls -Gp --color=auto'
 alias ll='ls -alkF'